 Stand on the Southernmost Tip of South Africa

-Cape Agulhas is the place where the Indian and Atlantic oceans meet and the point of convergence of the Benguela and Mozambique currents.
+Cape Agulhas is where the Indian and Atlantic oceans meet and the point of convergence of the Benguela and Mozambique currents.

 The white and red stripe Lighthouse stands just one kilometer from the southernmost tip of Africa.